Surplus value: Theory

-This "simple" exploitation characterizes the realization of absolute surplus value, which is then claimed by the capitalist.
+This "simple" exploitation characterises the realisation of absolute surplus value, which is then claimed by the capitalist.
 The worker cannot capture this benefit directly because they have no claim to the means of production (e.g. the boot-making machine) or to its products, and his capacity to bargain over wages is restricted by laws and the supply/demand for wage labour.
-This form of exploitation was well understood by pre-Marxian Socialists and left-wing followers of Ricardo, such as Proudhon, and by early labor organizers, who sought to unite workers in unions capable of collective bargaining, in order to gain a share of profits and limit the length of the working day.
+This form of exploitation was well understood by pre-Marxian Socialists and left-wing followers of Ricardo, such as Proudhon, and by early labour organisers, who sought to unite workers in unions capable of collective bargaining, in order to gain a share of profits and limit the length of the working day.

 Relative surplus value is not created in a single enterprise or site of production.
-It arises instead from the total relation between multiple enterprises and multiple branches of industry when the necessary labor-time of production is reduced, effecting a change in the value of labor-power.
-For example, when new technology or new business practices increase the productivity of labor a capitalist already employs, or when the commodities necessary for workers' subsistence fall in value, the amount of socially necessary labor-time is decreased, the value of labor-power is reduced, and a relative surplus value is realized as profit for the capitalist, increasing the overall general rate of surplus value in the total economy:
+It arises instead from the total relation between multiple enterprises and multiple branches of industry when the necessary labour-time of production is reduced, effecting a change in the value of labour-power.
+For example, when new technology or new business practices increase the productivity of labour a capitalist already employs, or when the commodities necessary for workers' subsistence fall in value, the amount of socially necessary labour-time is decreased, the value of labour-power is reduced, and a relative surplus value is realised as profit for the capitalist, increasing the overall general rate of surplus value in the total economy:

 The surplus-value produced by prolongation of the working day, I call absolute surplus-value.
 On the other hand, the surplus-value arising from the curtailment of the necessary labour-time, and from the corresponding alteration in the respective lengths of the two components of the working day, I call relative surplus-value.

 In order to effect a fall in the value of labour-power, the increase in the productiveness of labour must seize upon those branches of industry whose products determine the value of labour-power, and consequently either belong to the class of customary means of subsistence, or are capable of supplying the place of those means.
 But the value of a commodity is determined, not only by the quantity of labour which the labourer directly bestows upon that commodity, but also by the labour contained in the means of production.
 For instance, the value of a pair of boots depends not only on the cobbler’s labour, but also on the value of the leather, wax, thread, &c.
 Hence, a fall in the value of labour-power is also brought about by an increase in the productiveness of labour, and by a corresponding cheapening of commodities in those industries which supply the instruments of labour and the raw material, that form the material elements of the constant capital required for producing the necessaries of life.